 Overplotted are the noise power spectra $k^3 \sigma_{\rm CII, FYST}/(2 \pi^2)$ and $k^3 \sigma_{\rm OIII, EXCLAIM}/(2 \pi^2)$ at $z \sim 5.3, 6$ and 7 shown by the thin steps, where $\sigma_{\rm ij} = (\rm var_{\rm ij})^{1/2}$.

 The total signal-to-noise ratio, given by

 (where the sum is over all the $k$-modes under consideration) is indicated on each plot for both [OIII] and [CII].
-The autopower forecasts indicate that the [CII] power spectrum detection is possible to a high significance at all the redshifts under consideration.
+The autopower forecasts indicate that the [CII] power spectrum detection is possible to a high significance { at all the redshifts under consideration for the Stage III/IV survey, and out to $z \sim 6$ for the Stage II configuration}.
 For [OIII], an auto-power detection with the improved EXCLAIM-like configuration may be possible at $z \sim 5.3$.